gianlucarloni/crocodile/README.md

 ## Get started with the coding

-We developed our training and testing scripts to fully leverage the multi-node multi-gpu infrastructure of the [LEONARDO Supercomputer](https://en.wikipedia.org/wiki/Leonardo_(supercomputer))
+We developed our training and testing scripts to fully leverage the multi-node multi-gpu infrastructure of the [LEONARDO Supercomputer](https://en.wikipedia.org/wiki/Leonardo_(supercomputer)).
+Since the execution of jobs on that system is handled by the SLURM workload manager, we'll make use of two utility bash scripts to submit our training and testing experiments.
+Namely, the script [sbatch_submit.sh](https://github.com/gianlucarloni/crocodile/blob/main/sbatch_submit.sh) is where you specify the 'sbatch' command with custom parameters according to your system (e.g., --nodes, --ntasks-per-node, --cpus-per-task, --gpus-per-node, etc.).
+As you can see, the 'sbatch' command itself launches the other bash script called [run_train.sh](https://github.com/gianlucarloni/crocodile/blob/main/run_train.sh).

+### Note

+Even if your setup does not include the usage of SLURM-based queues or multi-node multi-gpu experiments, you are still able to utilize our method!
+Indeed, you just need to ...